-Mitigation Measures Implementation Responsibility Timing Verification present within a particular project site, the following measures shall be implemented: To minimize the potential for loss of special-status bird species, raptors, and other native birds (including Swainson's hawk, tricolored blackbird, and white-tailed kite), project activities (e.g., tree removal, vegetation clearing, ground disturbance, staging) shall be conducted during the nonbreeding season (approximately September 16-January 31, as determined by a qualified biologist), if feasible.
+Mitigation Measures Implementation Responsibility Timing Verification present within a particular project site, the following measures shall be implemented: ▶ To minimize the potential for loss of special-status bird species, raptors, and other native birds (including Swainson's hawk, tricolored blackbird, and white-tailed kite), project activities (e.g., tree removal, vegetation clearing, ground disturbance, staging) shall be conducted during the nonbreeding season (approximately September 16-January 31, as determined by a qualified biologist), if feasible.
 If project activities are conducted during the nonbreeding season, no further mitigation shall be required.
 This measure applies to project activities that occur where habitat suitable for nesting is present, as determined by a qualified biologist.
-Birds may nest on the ground, in bushes, in trees, in structures, and in cavities; therefore, habitat suitable for bird nesting may include portions of the Plan Area that qualify as annual grassland, agricultural land, or riparian habitat.
-Guidelines provided in Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in the Central Valley (Swainson's Hawk Technical Advisory Committee 2000) shall be followed for surveys for Swainson's hawk.
-This protocol includes early season surveys.
-For other birds, within 14 days before the onset of project activities during the breeding season (approximately February 1 through September 15, as determined by a qualified biologist, a qualified biologist familiar with birds of California and with experience conducting nesting bird surveys shall conduct focused surveys for special-status birds, other nesting raptors, and other native birds.
+Birds may nest on the ground, in bushes, in trees, in structures, and in cavities; therefore, habitat suitable for bird nesting may include portions of the Plan Area that qualify as annual grassland, agricultural land, or riparian habitat. ■ Guidelines provided in Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in the Central Valley (Swainson's Hawk Technical Advisory Committee 2000) shall be followed for surveys for Swainson's hawk.
+This protocol includes early season surveys. ■ For other birds, within 14 days before the onset of project activities during the breeding season (approximately February 1 through September 15, as determined by a qualified biologist), a qualified biologist familiar with birds of California and with experience conducting nesting bird surveys shall conduct focused surveys for special-status birds, other nesting raptors, and other native birds.
 Surveys shall be conducted in accessible areas within 500 feet of the project site for other raptor species (white-tailed kite) and special-status birds (tricolored blackbird), and within 50 feet of the project site for non-raptor common native bird nests, unless determined otherwise by a qualified biologist.
-If no active nests are found, impacts on nesting birds shall be avoided by establishing Implementation responsibility Central Valley (Swainson's Hawk Technical Advisory Committee 2000).
+Implementation Responsibility Timing Central Valley (Swainson's Hawk Technical Advisory Committee 2000).
 For other birds, if within the breeding season (approximately September 15-January 31, as determined by a qualified biologist), pre-construction surveys must occur on the first day prior to the commencement of construction activities.
-Verification
+Verification City of Fresno, and no further mitigation shall be required.
+If active nests are found, impacts on nesting birds shall be avoided by establishing appropriate buffers around active nest sites identified during focused surveys to prevent disturbance to the nest.
+Project activity shall not commence within the buffer areas until a qualified biologist has determined that the young have fledged, the nest is no